ALRW/dayAsADev/courseSections/section8.md

 ![base homepage](../images/baseHomepage.png)

-At this point you're probably wondering how is bootstrap making all of our html look so pretty?!!
+At this point you're probably wondering: how is bootstrap making all of our html look so pretty?!!
 Fear not all will soon be explained.

 :twisted_rightwards_arrows: